-St. Luke’s patients and staff, along with drivers and pedestrians in the Fort Boise area, will see additional construction activity stretching around the downtown Boise hospital campus.
+St. Luke’s patients and staff, along with drivers and pedestrians in the Fort Boise area, will see construction activity stretching around the downtown Boise hospital campus.

 Major aspects of this phase include:

 During this work, road construction crews will be concentrated:

 Traffic is reduced to one lane in each direction on Avenue B and Fort streets beginning at Bannock and continuing through 2nd Street.
 Reserve is closed at Avenue H and detoured traffic is moved to Warm Springs.
 Reserve is expected to remain closed through October 2017.
 To ensure access for pedestrians and cyclists, they will be moved to the opposite side of the street from where work is occurring.

 The posted detour for the Reserve Street closure is: Avenue H to McKinley Street, to Straughan Street, to Warm Springs.
 Drivers are also encouraged to reduce speeds in anticipation of increased activity.
 Construction crews urge travelers to please be attentive while driving through the project area as conditions change regularly.
 Drivers are reminded that they present an additional hazard to work crews.
 They’re urged to do their part to create a safe work environment to the men and women working to improve area roads.
 Travelers are also encouraged to add a few extra minutes to their commutes or find alternative and detour routes to avoid delays.

 In addition to traffic changes implemented in July, crews will: